Birger Jarlsgatan

 Birger Jarlsgatan is one of the longest streets in central Stockholm, Sweden.
 The street forms the border between Östermalm and the two neighbouring districts Norrmalm and Vasastaden.

 It is named after Birger Jarl since 1885, then "Birger Jarls gata" (gata meaning "street").
 The contemporary spelling has been used since 1932.

 Stureplan and Balettakademien are situated on Birger Jarlsgatan.
-The street is also home to some of Stockholm's more exclusive shops, including Gucci, Max Mara, Louis Vuitton, Georg Jensen, Mulberry and Cerruti.
+The street has many well-known restaurants, bars and clubs, some of which are popular among celebrities, as well as stores selling tourist-oriented gewgaws.